 The oldest and probably most prestigious race of Royal Ascot is that of the Gold Cup, first run in 1834.
 The Group 1 race is widely regarded as the most prestigious horse race for stayers and is one that is viewed by millions around the world.
 Newer races have also fairly recently been introduced into the mix such as the Commonwealth Cup in 2015.

 The Royal precession is one of the most anticipated parts of Royal Ascot, with members of the Royal Family parading up the home straight, past the grand stands to signify the start of the days racing.
 Over the years the event has been frequented by the likes of Queen Elizabeth, Prince Charles, Queen Mother and a host of other members of the Royal Family.

-Queen Elizabeth II has been visiting Royal Ascot since she was a princess, back in 1947.
-Her love for horses and for racing has been one of the driving forces of Royal Ascot and as a result has been able to host a number of races and even seen a fair amount of success with her privately trained horses.
+Queen Elizabeth II started visiting Royal Ascot when she was a princess, back in 1947.
+Her love for horses and for racing was one of the driving forces for the modern day success of the Royal Ascot meeting where the late monarch even saw a fair amount of success with her own privately owned horses.

-One her most recent winners came in 2012 when her horse Estimate won the Queen’s Vase Trophy, presented to the Queen by her husband, Prince Phillip.
-Estimate also went on to win the Gold Cup in 2013, making it one of the most successful of the Queen’s horses at the festival.
-In total, the Queen has won 71 races since her reign as monarch began in 1952.
+One her most famous winners came in 2012 when Estimate won the Queen’s Vase Trophy, presented to the Queen by her husband, Prince Phillip.
+Estimate also went on to win the Gold Cup in 2013, making her one of the most successful of the Queen’s horses at the festival.
+In total, Queen Elizabeth II won 71 races at Ascot during her reign as monarch between 1952 and 2022.